Kidwelly

 There are great places to visit near Kidwelly including some great caves, nature reserves, towns, castles, villages, ruins, gardens, historic buildings, ancient sites and rivers and streams.

-The area around Kidwelly features a number of interesting caves including Ogof Twn Siôn Cati, and Carreg Cennen Castle Caves.
+There are a several good caves in the Kidwelly area like Ogof Twn Siôn Cati, and Carreg Cennen Castle Caves.

 Don't miss Llandovery Castle - Castell Llanymddyfri, Carreg Cennen Castle, and Carmarthen Castle's castles if visiting the area around Kidwelly.